wghou/tinyworlds/README.md

 Inspired by Karpathy's NanoGPT (https://github.com/karpathy/nanoGPT), and Google's Genie 1 Paper (https://arxiv.org/pdf/2402.15391).

 The greatest challenge in training world models as opposed to video models is the requirement of action annotations at each timestep.
-WHen we require actions, we can no longer train on the entire internet's video data and get amazing results like Google's VEO3 (or, hint, Genie 3).
+When we require actions, we can no longer train on the entire internet's video data and get amazing results like Google's VEO3 (or, hint, Genie 3).

 Genie solves this problem by inferring the actions between frames, and labelling them in an unsupervised manner.
 This is the critical unlock to achieving scale with world models.